blocke123a/portfolio/README.md

 # portfolio
 A collection of some of my projects.
 See the readme file to gain insight into each project and how to run the code.

+Songify_no_gui...: This is a portion of a Python program I made to recommend songs to users.
+Because the other functionalities required datasets that are too large for Github, I have only included the functionality that matches input lyrics to songs.
+For example, if you remember a lyric, but you don't know what song it is from, the program will attempt to find the song for you.
+Due to API licensing I cannot share my API information, so in order to run the program you will need to create a Spotify for Developers account, as well as a MusixMatch account.
+The program works significantly better with the paid version of Musixmatch, but it should work moderately well with the free version of MusixMatch.
+In order to run, just run each cell until the end.
+To run subsequent times, only the final cell needs to be run.